 How to Incorporate Concentrates into Recipes

-You should also feel confident knowing that concentrates need to be decarbed, and how to decarb them at home.
+I want you to feel confident knowing that concentrates need to be decarbed, and how to decarb them at home.

 This will help more evenly distribute the concentrate through the whole recipe, ensuring there are no clumps that could cause higher dosages in certain spots.

-For example, you want to use your cannabis concentrates to bake, gently warm the concentrate and mix it into a little butter or oil.
+For example, if you want to use your cannabis concentrates to bake, gently warm the concentrate and mix it into a little butter or oil.

 This will keep the concentrate dispersed throughout the whole recipe.

-Never use a microwave to heat a concentrate as you run the risk of potentially destroying your cannabinoids.
+Never use a microwave to heat a concentrate, as you run the risk of potentially destroying your cannabinoids.

 How to Decarb Cannabis Concentrates